microsoft/CCF/doc/audit/ledger.rst

 .. note:: A node writes its ledger to a directory as specified by the ``--ledger-dir`` command line argument.

 The entire service state is contained in the ledger (including both governance and application transactions).
-A single up-to-date copy of the ledger is enough to start a successor service if necessary, following the :doc:`operators/recovery` procedure.
+A single up-to-date copy of the ledger is enough to start a successor service if necessary, following the :doc:`/operators/recovery` procedure.

 The ledger contains regular signature transactions (``ccf.signatures`` map) which sign the root of the :term:`Merkle Tree` at the time the signature transaction is emitted.

 .. note:: The frequency of the signatures is set by the ``--sig-tx-interval`` and ``--sig-ms-interval`` command line options to ``cchost``.

-File layout
+File Layout
 -----------

 The ledger directory contains a series of ledger files (or chunks).
 The size of each ledger file is controlled by the ``--ledger-chunk-bytes`` command line option.

-.. note:: When a new node joins from a snapshot (see :ref:`operators/start_network:Resuming from Existing Snapshot`), it is important that subsequent ledger files are the same on all nodes.
+.. note:: When a new node joins from a snapshot (see :doc:`/operators/snapshots`), it is important that subsequent ledger files are the same on all nodes.
 To do so, a new ledger file is created every time a snapshot is generated, even if the specified size of the file has not yet been reached.

 Files containing only committed entries are named ``ledger_$STARTSEQNO-$ENDSEQNO.committed``.
 These files are closed and immutable, it is safe to replicate them to backup storage.
 They are identical across nodes, provided ``--ledger-chunk-bytes`` has been set to the same value.